 The schematics above depicts the installation of a mass flow controller for the introduction of gas to a continuous-flow reaction system.
 Such installations are enhanced with the addition of a by-pass valve for rapid filling.

 A purge line can also be added.
 It is typically used for feeding nitrogen or helium to remove air before reaction or to remove reactive gases before opening the reactor at the end of a run.
-The purge line includes a shut-off valve, metering valve, and a reverse-flow check valve.
+The purge line includes a shut-off valve, filter, metering valve, and a reverse-flow check valve.

 Shut-off valves can be automated when using a 4871 Control system.